 I glanced below and then back at the wall of ice, trying to stay focused on keeping my feet in front of me as I got lowered.
-Once I reached the bottom, I yelled “secure!” to let the belayer know I made it.
-I relaxed for a moment to get my bearings, then my head craned all the way just now realizing how massive the climb was.
-Behind the thick wall of ice in front of me, I could hear the rushing water.
-I tightened the grip on my axes, and after a few deep breathes, I yelled up “climbing!”
+Once I reached the bottom, I yelled, “Secure!” to let the belayer know I made it.
+I relaxed for a moment to get my bearings.
+Then my head craned all the way, now realizing how massive the climb was.
+I could hear the rushing water behind the thick ice wall before me.
+I tightened the grip on my axes, and after a few deep breaths, I yelled, “Climbing!”

 ICE CLIMBING FOR BEGINNERS + WHERE TO GO ICE CLIMBING IN JASPER NATIONAL PARK

-We had an epic 4 days in Jasper National Park, and in four days, we rode a helicopter, went snowshoeing, rock climbed, ice climbed, and snowboarded.
+We had an epic four days in Jasper National Park!
+In four days, we rode a helicopter, went snowshoeing, rock climbed, ice climbed, and snowboarded.
 It was an amazing experience, and it’s easy to see why locals love April so much.
-At the turn of the season, you get the best of both cold weather and warm weather activities!
+At the turn of the season, you get the best cold and warm weather activities!
 As we were preparing for our trip, we were most excited about ice climbing since it would be our very first time.
 Firsts are always so special.

 WHAT IS ICE CLIMBING?

 Ice climbing is exactly what it sounds like.
 It’s going up ice formations.
 Usually, it refers to features like icefalls, frozen waterfalls, and cliffs or rocks covered in ice.